EJEP/temp_monitor/README.md

 + `DATAPOINT_API_KEY`: The API key for datapoint.
 + `COORDS`: The coordinates to use for the weather reporting, in decimal latitude/longitude.

+### Hardware ###

+See, for instance, this [tutorial](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-11-ds18b20-temperature-sensing?view=all) from Adafruit for information on wiring up a DS18B20 sensor with a Raspberry Pi.

 ## Web Page ##